Indian vaccine makers bank on boosters as demand crashes | Business

 - India

 The source, who declined to be identified in the interests of maintaining business relations, said the company had moved on to non-COVID products but would switch back to Sputnik if demand returned.
-RDIF declined to make any immediate comment.
+An RDIF spokesperson said its India partners would maintain their manufacturing plans.

+"RDIF production partners in India will keep on manufacturing the same volumes of the vaccine as had been planned initially because we have always been primarily focused on export markets," the spokesperson said in an email.
+"At the same time, we expect Sputnik Light authorisation in India shortly, which would allow to use Sputnik Light as a booster in the country as well."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)